titusdecali/dripdotdesign/_drafts/the-aquascaphe-a-retro-timepiece-from-baltic-watch.md

 ### 38 mm of elegance

 The Aquascaphe comes with all the features you can expect from a quality dive watch.
 Baltic Watch opted for a Japanese automatic movement from Miyota to keep the price attractive.
-With its thickness of the watch 12 mm and a case size of 38mm, the Aquascaphe will be a discrete dive watch on your writs.
+With its thickness of 12 mm and a case size of 38mm, the Aquascaphe will be a discrete dive watch on your writs.
 Some might argue that a 38mm case is too small for a dive watch.
 A 42mm would have given a more manly look to this watch.

 • Stainless steel 316L
 • Case size: 38mm diameter (39mm with the bezel) and a 47mm distance lug to lug.